ClojureScript `require` outside `ns`

 when we just want to try something out quickly.
 Besides, it doesn't mimic Clojure's

-behavior very well, where it assumes you're in the default user
+behavior very well, where it assumes you're in the default user namespace when

-were never supported outside of the ClojureScript REPL, and even those
+and import were never supported outside of the ClojureScript REPL, and even those

-were implemented as a hack on top of ns
+were implemented as a hack on top of ns.

 A number of tickets (1, 2) had been lying around in ClojureScript's issue tracker to address these shortcomings.
 Now, a recent addition to the compiler (coming in the next release) fixes these issues, paving the way for a number of enhancements coming to ClojureScript in the near future.